 Every year in England, school children in Year 6 have their height and weight checked at school as part of the National Child Measurement Programme (NCMP).
 Height and weight measurements are used to calculate weight status.
-We collect this information because it is in the public interest to understand how many children are overweight, healthy weight or underweight and offer support to parent/carers where required.
-Your child's class will take part in this year's programme before the end of this academic year.
+We collect this information to build a picture of how children are growing to help plan better health and leisure services for families.
+In most areas, parents receive their child's measurement data as this can be useful information about their child's growth and provides an opportunity to offer support to parents where required.
+Your child's class will take part in this year's programme before the end of the academic year.

-The checks are carried out by members of the Healthy Child Programme (HCP) who have had the appropriate training.
+The checks are carried out by members of the Healthy Child Programme (HCP) 5-19 who have been appropriately trained.
 Children are measured fully clothed, except for their coats and shoes, in a private space away from other pupils.
-The programme will be delivered in a COVID-safe way, in line with the school and local authority's safety control measures and national guidance for schools and healthcare
+The programme will be delivered in a safe way, in line with the school and local authority's safety control measures and national guidance for schools and healthcare.